survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 module.exports = validate(config);
 ```

 Execute `npm start` and surf to **localhost:8080**.
 Try modifying *app/component.js*.
 It should refresh the browser.
-Note that this is hard refresh in case you modify JavaScript code.
+Note that this is a hard refresh in case you modify JavaScript code.
 CSS modifications work in a neater manner and can be applied without a refresh as we will see in the next chapter.

 W> *webpack-dev-server* can be very particular about paths.
 If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.